 To learn more about chorus pedals, check out my article What Are Chorus Pedals (Guitar/Bass FX) & How Do They Work?

-The was a phaser works is a bit different than flanger and the other types of phase-shifting pedals mentioned here.
+The way a phaser works is a bit different than flanger and the other types of phase-shifting pedals mentioned here.

 The defined frequencies are modulated by an LFO.
-A feedback loop in the phase-shifting circuit allows for greater resonances in the output signal’s sweeping peaks and helps to intensify the sound of the phaser.
+A feedback loop in the phase-shifting circuit allows for greater resonances in the output signal’s sweeping peaks and helps intensify the phaser’s sound.

 The Empress Effects Phaser (link to check the price on Amazon) is a superb digital phaser pedal.